freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 - [Qdrant](https://qdrant.tech)
 - Volatile, in-memory KNN records.

-In this article we will begin to create a connector for [Elasticsearch](https://www.elastic.co/elasticsearch/).
+In this article we will begin to implement a connector for [Elasticsearch](https://www.elastic.co/elasticsearch/), so that we can use Elasticsearch's *native* vector search capabilities, alongside powerful text search and real time analytics.

-We will look into [IMemoryDb](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/IMemoryDb.cs) and the related [MemoryRecord](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/MemoryRecord.cs).
+The article will look into the interface [IMemoryDb](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/IMemoryDb.cs) and the related data structure [MemoryRecord](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/MemoryRecord.cs).

 At the end of this article we will have an almost-complete connector that can be used to create indices and then store and retrieve vectors and payloads from Elasticsearch.